reiugit/DateTimeOffsetVsDateTime/README.md

 * Difference between DateTimeOffset and DateTime
 * Conversions between DateTimeOffset and DateTime
-* Changing time zone within DateTimeOffset
+* Changing time zone with DateTimeOffset
 * Examples with current date, time and time zone